ibrahiimmali/ARTI308-MachineLearning/README.md

-#Lab 4: Data Quality Assessment & Preprocessing (Housing Dataset)#
+# Lab 4: Data Quality Assessment & Preprocessing

-Dataset Overview
+## Dataset Description
-The Housing.csv dataset contains 545 records with 13 attributes, covering property price, size, and key amenities such as parking, air conditioning, and furnishing status.
-This structure makes it suitable for predicting house prices and analyzing factors that influence value.
+The `Housing.csv` dataset contains **545** rows and **13** features, including price, area, and amenities such as air conditioning, basement, parking, and furnishing status.
+It is suitable for house price prediction and understanding which property characteristics affect value.

-Preprocessing Summary
+## Preprocessing Findings
-During preprocessing, I addressed three main issues: inconsistent feature scales (e.g., large price values vs. small count variables), the presence of outliers in price and area, and categorical features stored as text that needed numerical encoding.
-I also checked for missing values and prepared the data for modeling.
+I observed scale differences between features (price vs. count variables), outliers in key numeric columns, and categorical attributes stored as text that required numerical encoding.
+I also checked for missing values and prepared the data for later modeling steps.

-Missing Values
+## Missing Values
-For simulated missing entries in the area column, I used median imputation.
-The median was selected because it is less sensitive to extreme property sizes and keeps the central tendency of the feature stable.
+For simulated missing values in the `area` column, I used **median imputation**.
+The median is more robust than the mean in this dataset because some houses have extremely large areas that would skew the average.

-Outlier Handling
+## Outlier Management
-To reduce the impact of extreme prices, I applied the IQR method on the price column.
-After removing 15 outlier records, the dataset size decreased from 545 to 530 rows, resulting in a more reliable distribution for downstream models.
+I applied the **Interquartile Range (IQR)** method to the `price` column to detect and remove extreme outliers.
+After dropping **15** outlier records, the dataset size went from **545** to **530** rows, giving a more stable price distribution.

-Feature Scaling
+## Normalization
-I applied Min–Max Scaling (0–1 range) and Z‑Score Normalization (mean 0, standard deviation 1) to the price and area features.
-This scaling step ensures that models which rely on distance or gradient-based optimization treat these features fairly.
+To put features on a comparable scale, I applied **Min–Max Scaling** (range 0–1) and **Z‑Score Normalization** (mean 0, standard deviation 1) to the `price` and `area` columns.
+This helps distance‑based and gradient‑based models train more effectively.

-Dimensionality Reduction (PCA)
+## Dimensionality Reduction (PCA)
-Using PCA on six numerical features, I reduced the feature space while preserving most of the information.
-The first two principal components captured about 62.9% of the total variance, simplifying the data without losing its main patterns.
+I ran **Principal Component Analysis (PCA)** on six numerical features.
+The first two principal components captured about **62.9%** of the total variance, reducing dimensionality while preserving most of the important information.

-Objective
+## Goal
-The goal of this lab was to clean, transform, and simplify the housing dataset so it is ready for machine learning tasks like regression or clustering.
-After preprocessing, the data is more consistent, less noisy, and better suited for building accurate and stable models.
+The goal of this lab was to clean, scale, and simplify the housing data to make it ready for machine learning tasks like regression or clustering.
+After preprocessing, the dataset is more consistent, less noisy, and better suited for building accurate models.